nizarsq/Google-Noto-font-test-cases-generator/README.md

-# Google-Noto-font-test-cases-generator
+# Font-test-generator
-Automated tool to generate HTML test cases for noto fonts.

-What is Font test generator?
-Font test generator is a HTML/javascript based tool used to create test cases for noto fonts (Google fonts).
-This tool allows users to test scripts using specific fonts.
-Usres can easily choose the font family, font weight and font type.
+This tool is designed to help in generating HTML test cases for fonts using text or Unicode hex digits.
+Tool will create a test case with all font styles available for the script selected.
+We focused on having this tool able to work independently on desktop and on mobile devices without any type of installation.

-Why do I need this tool?
+Why do we need this tool?
 Consistent test cases
-Reduce the time to create test case by 80%
+Reduce the time to create test cases by up to 95% Helps in comparing multiple fonts without unwanted fonts interference Use the correct language code

-What's new:
-Font test generator V-1.0
-Background shade to detect any clipping in the font Users can type in the text using code points (actual unicode points) Added a blank font as a fallback font to avoid using other fonts glyphs Display the font directory
-Display the date test created
-UI compatible with mobile devices
+Render RTL/LTR locales

+Please note the tool uses Blank font as a fallback font to ensure there are no unwanted fonts involved in the rendering.
+This fallback font and any local font  should be in the same directory where the test case is.